rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Enabling_Continuous_Integration_with_Azure_Pipelines.md

 #### Set up an Azure DevOps organization.

-1. On your lab VM open **Edge Browser** on desktop and navigate to https://dev.azure.com.
-Then click on **Sign into Azure DevOps** and login with the credentials provided in environment details tab.
+1. On your lab VM open **Edge Browser** on desktop and navigate to https://dev.azure.com Then click on **Sign in to Azure DevOps** and login with the credentials provided in environment details tab.

     ![Azure DevOps](images/devops.png)
 2. On the next page accept defaults and click on continue.